top of page

 • 6 min read

-The 2026 South Florida Film Forum lands at MAD Arts in Dania Beach on March 28–29, bringing Sung Kang, FOX, Blumhouse, and 40+ speakers to your backyard for a weekend that could reshape the region's creative future.
+The 2026 South Florida Film Forum returns to MAD Arts on March 28–29, bringing Sung Kang, FOX, Blumhouse, and 40+ speakers to your backyard for a weekend that could reshape the region's creative future.

 Photo Courtesy: WEG Films